xoubish/JAISP/models/astrometry2/README.md

 ---

-## Design decisions and open questions
+## Design decisions and current defaults

+**VIS grid adherence**: The concordance product is defined as a residual sky-offset field on top of the VIS WCS, and exported with a scaled linear WCS for mesh indexing.
+We intentionally defer full distortion-aware mesh WCS propagation for now; if downstream validation shows this is limiting, distortion terms can be added in a follow-up.

 **Mesh size (DSTEP)**: Default is 8 VIS pixels (0.8").
 Rubin astrometric distortions from DCR vary on arcminute scales; 0.8" sampling is likely overkill.
-The `smooth_lambda` regularizer keeps the field smooth regardless.
-Empirically, DSTEP=16 or 32 may give equally good results with fewer grid nodes.
+The `smooth_lambda` regularizer keeps the solved field smooth regardless.
+Empirically, DSTEP=16 or 32 may give equally good results with fewer mesh samples (smaller files), not fewer control-grid solve nodes.

 **One band at a time**: Each checkpoint targets one Rubin band.
 DCR causes wavelength-dependent offsets, so each band should have its own concordance field.
 Use `--context-bands` to pass additional bands as encoder input context without making them the alignment target.